Disclosure: Some of the links you’ll encounter are unique links. Click and buy something and I’ll earn some money, at zero expense to you. Thank you!

 No, raw platinum isn’t magnetic.
 It’s paramagnetic.

-Raw platinum extracted from the ground can be contaminated with ferrous metal particles, but it’s enough to cause a magnetic reaction.
+Raw platinum extracted from the ground can be contaminated with ferrous metal particles, but it’s not enough to cause a magnetic reaction.

 Are Rings Made of Pure Platinum Magnetic?
 What About Other Types of Jewelry?